CR7sewey/e-commerce-api-nodejs/README.md

 What's the advantage??
 When using virtuals, I cant use the reviews to query, bcs it's a virtual (explained before - not really in the model).
 Doing this way, having a specific controller for that from Review model, its possible!

+#### Remove All Reviews
+So, as it stands, if I remove a product, his review will still be stored in the db but the product associated is null.
+To solve this, (like a Cascade thing), setup a pre remove hook before removing the model!